-Finally, there are several follow-on opportunities that are currently not being pursued but that could provide significant added value to the software security industry:
+Finally, there are two follow-on opportunities that are currently not being pursued but could provide significant added value to the software security industry:

-- Expansion of the Coding Rules Catalog on the DHS BSI Web site to include full mapping against the CWEs for all relevant technical domains. - Identification and definition of specific domains (language, platform, functionality, etc.) and relevant protection profiles based on coverage of CWEs.
+- Expansion of the coding rules catalog on the DHS BuildSecurityIn Web site to include full mapping against the CWEs for all relevant technical domains. - Identification and definition of specific domains (language, platform, functionality, etc.) and relevant protection profiles based on coverage of CWEs.
 These domains and profiles could provide a valuable tool to security testing strategy and planning efforts.